496 lines

 <h4><a class="header" href="#searching-each-line-for-the-query" id="searching-each-line-for-the-query">Searching Each Line for the Query</a></h4>

-<p>Next, well check whether the current line contains our query string.
+<p>Next, we’ll check whether the current line contains our query string.

 Fortunately, strings have a helpful method named <code>contains</code> that does this for